Bagnall Meadows 00042 (3)

 Download Shared Ownership Guide

 Buying Shared Ownership properties is ideal if you can’t afford to buy through traditional methods.
-The entire process is based on eligibility but if your application is successful, it offers a number of unique benefits:
+The entire process is based on eligibility but if your application is successful, it offers several unique benefits:

 • You can buy a share of your home as small or as large as you feel comfortable with